cassidytucker/Elk-Stack-Project/README.md

 The playbook implements the following tasks:

-Install docker.io (This installs docker.io)
+- Install docker.io (This installs docker.io)
-Install python3-pip (This installs python3-pip)
+- Install python3-pip (This installs python3-pip)
-Install Docker module (This installs docker)
+- Install Docker module (This installs docker)
-Download and launch a docker elk container
+- Download and launch a docker elk container
-Enable docker service
+-Enable docker service

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.